MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/use-powershell.md

 ## Use PowerShell to import or export your connections (with tags)

+> [!NOTE]
-[!NOTE] With version 2103 there is a known bug with the included modules requiring modification to the header parameters shown in this [Gist](https://gist.github.com/Snozzberries/3ed0a64f691b262d2b5edcbfdf4d2a37).
+> With version 2103, there is a known bug with the included modules, requiring modification to the header parameters shown in this [Gist](https://gist.github.com/Snozzberries/3ed0a64f691b262d2b5edcbfdf4d2a37).

 [!INCLUDE [ps-connections](../includes/ps-connections.md)]